 To compromise between the two strategies listed above, you can test all pages on all browsers and devices, but not every page on every browser or device.
 For example, you might test five pages on one browser, the next five pages on another, and so on until you’ve made sure every individual element has been tested.

 While this testing strategy might not be perfectly accurate, it can provide a good indication about the general compatibility of a website across all devices.
 In fact, this forest over trees approach is a great starter strategy because it lets you know where to look more deeply for potential problems.

 The Importance of Meta-Strategy in Compatibility Testing

 Ultimately, whichever strategy you choose for compatibility testing must be flexible.
 You should also adjust testing priorities as new information arises.
-For example, if one page template isn’t working correctly on a Samsung phone, there may be an underlying problem with the code and Samsung mobile browsers.
-This would direct you to do more thorough testing on that line of devices.
+For example, if one page template isn’t working correctly on a Mozilla browser, there may be an underlying problem with that browser.
+This would direct you to do more thorough testing on that line of devices or check the browser’s compatibility documentation.
 By adjusting your testing strategy to new information as it arises, you can perform faster, more thorough compatibility testing.